deepaku23/MedifyAI-Report/project/scoping.md

 ## 1. Overview

-PatientInsight is an AI-driven healthcare analytics system for medical symptom analysis and case-based diagnosis.
+MedifyAI is an AI-driven healthcare analytics system for medical symptom analysis and case-based diagnosis.
 It integrates conversational AI, retrieval-augmented generation (RAG), and cloud-based MLOps to assist healthcare professionals.

 The system is built on the PMC-Patients dataset, which includes 167,034 anonymized patient summaries extracted from PubMed Central.
 More details on the dataset can be found here: [PMC-Patients Dataset](https://huggingface.co/datasets/zhengyun21/PMC-Patients).

 ## 2 Problem Statement

 Healthcare systems often lack structured patient symptom collection and real-time medical assistance.
 Doctors rely on incomplete patient histories, leading to diagnostic delays.
-PatientInsight aims to improve this by enabling structured symptom collection, retrieval-based case comparison, and patient interaction with their medical reports.
+MedifyAI aims to improve this by enabling structured symptom collection, retrieval-based case comparison, and patient interaction with their medical reports.

 ## 3 Objectives